ajs17/memills/content/people/mills-edward-hallock-1819-family/features/baptism.md

 </footer>
 </figure>

-I could not find an account of this baptism in the Ithaca Journal, but there is this entry over a week later in the Elmira Gazette and Free Press, that, despite some glaring innaccuracies that can be explained, appears to reference the event:
+I could not find an account of this baptism in the Ithaca Journal, but there is this entry over a week later in the Elmira Gazette and Free Press, that, despite some glaring inaccuracies that can be explained, appears to reference the event:

 {{% mefig "1907-04-17-elmira-gazette-and-free-press" "400" /%}}

 At the time that the Reverend Ford Eastman was pastor of Brookton Congregational Church, Emily's mother Mary Ann was the only one in the family on the Church rolls, so it is unclear how much exposure Emily would have had to the Reverend while she was pastor.
-During the Reverend's tenure, she would also give occassional public lectures at the Congregational Church.
+During the Reverend's tenure, she would also give occasional public lectures at the Congregational Church.
 In the Reverend's account of her first visit to Brookton, one imagines that it is likely that Mary Ann, and possibly Emily too, were among those who "waited in the dim light of the smoky kerosene lamps to speak to me."
 (From **Enjoyment of Living** by Max Eastman, pg 70.)

 The Deacons listed are:

   - **[Cantine Lounsbery](https://www.findagrave.com/memorial/89338791/cantine-lounsbery)** (1831-1910)
   - **[Harvey Smiley](https://www.findagrave.com/memorial/24763291/harvey-smiley)** (?-1917)
   - **[Orange Munson](https://www.findagrave.com/memorial/95123044/orange-munson)** (1834-1910):
       - Via findagrave.com: "Orange, the son of Joseph, was born Aug 4 1834; married Mary (his 2nd cousin) Feb 18 1855; and after her death he married Johanna Ada Richardson.
 He was a farmer in 1880.
 They resided in Brookton, NY [Src: Munson Record V2.
 Myron Munson. p.
-1091, 1112]" Caroline Valley Community Church records from the time have a record of Orange and Ada Munson moving to Erin NY 30 Aug 1918 and needing a letter to transfer to the Methodist Church there.
+1091, 1112]"

 Selected data on the participants:

 **Jessie (Shurter) Brewer (1881-1974)**

-  - Married Lewis William Brewer (1882-1963).
+  - Married Lewis William Brewer (24 Jun 1882 to 10 Sep 1963) in Danby, 27 Jun 1923..
-  - Jessie (Shurter) Brewer grew up in the Shurter House next to M. E. Mills and she would eventually purchase the Mills' home and M. E. Mills after Emily's death.
+  - Jessie M. (Shurter) Brewer grew up in the Shurter House next to M. E. Mills and she would eventually purchase the Mills' home and M. E. Mills after Emily's death.

 **Susie C. (Westfall) Lawrence (1885-1977)**